peterlydiard/mini-synth/README.md

 # mini-synth

-Simple sound synthesiser using pygame and guizero
+Simple sound synthesiser using guizero and pygame (mixer)

-Other required modules: numpy
+Other required modules: numpy, time

 ## Warning